The Site Dashboard is where you can find all the tools you need to successfully build, launch, and manage your site.

 Set a common password for accessing an environment to add an extra layer of security to prevent unwanted access to an environment.
 For more details, see Security on the Pantheon Dashboard.

-Every user, organization, product and site is assigned a UUID which is internal to Pantheon.
-The site UUID is found within the URL for the site Dashboard and resembles the following:
+Every user, organization, product, and site is assigned a UUID which is internal to Pantheon.
+The site UUID is unique combination of 32 alphanumeric characters, found within the URL for the site Dashboard.

 You can also use Terminus to find the UUID of any site on your user Dashboard: